Kay de Villiers: Family life

 In December 1952 he married Christina Meta Botha in Stellenbosch, who died in 1967.

 In March 1968, he married Jeanne Marié Erica du Plessis in Rondebosch, who died 20 November 2016.
 She was, in her own right, a highly qualified medical scientist.
 In her later years, she was the medical officer at the Poisons Information Centre located at the Red Cross War Memorial Children's Hospital in Rondebosch.

 He had two children, Charl Christian de Villiers and Elfrida Susan de Villiers.

 Other research, books and interests

 Prof de Villiers was very interested in the Anglo-Boer War and did wide-ranging research into medicine during the war.
 His two volumes on the medical history of the war is entitled Healers, Helpers and Hospitals (published by Protea Boekhuis, 2009).
 The work was honoured by the University of Cape Town with the prestigious 2011 UCT Book Award.

-In 2011, his book, "Dwarstrekkers, Dwepers en Dokters – Merkwaardige vertellings uit die Anglo-Boereoorlog" was published.
+In 2011, his book, "Dwarstrekkers, Dwepers en Dokters – Merkwaardige vertellings uit die Anglo-Boereoorlog" (English: "Obstructionists, fanatics and doctors – intriguing tales from the Anglo-Boer War") was published.
 He co-authored Yeoman of the Karoo and was a founder of the Cape Medical Museum.